web-pacotes/networking.ts/README.md

 ### Fetch Implementation

-Another niche detail about the library, is that it does not relly only on the existing `fetch` implementation.
+Another niche detail about the library, is that it does not rely only on the existing `fetch` implementation.
 Instead, it allows library clients to pass a `fetch` function that knows how to resolve requests based on the `fetch` spec.
 This is really neat when making requests in the browser or in Svelte.js, which bundles a custom `fetch` implementation.

 ### Interceptors